banzaicloud/proxy-wasm-go-host/README.md

 The GoLang implementation for [proxy-wasm](https://github.com/proxy-wasm/spec), enabling developer to run proxy-wasm extensions in Go.

+This project is a restructured version of the original [MOSN implementation](https://github.com/mosn/proxy-wasm-go-host).
+It follows the actual C++ host and sdk implementation of proxy wasm as there is no official spec of proxy wasm.

 ## Run Example

 - build and run host